futureofcoding/futureofcoding.org/community.md

 ### Twitter

-Many of us also congretate on Twitter.
+Many of us also congregate on Twitter.
 You can check out [who I follow](http://twitter.com/stevekrouse/following) and [what I like](http://twitter.com/stevekrouse/likes) as a good place to join the conversation.

 ### Others